What`s new in laryngeal and hypopharyngeal cancer research?

 A great deal of research is being done to find out how changes in the DNA of certain genes cause cells to become cancer.
 Tests to find these changes may allow these cancers to be found early and lead to better ways to treat them.

-Researchers are also looking at ways to use drugs to keep cancer from starting in the first place.
+Researchers have looked at ways to use drugs to keep cancer from starting in the first place.
 This is called chemoprevention.
-They are looking at several drugs that might prevent pre-cancerous growths from changing into cancer.
+They also have looked at drugs that might prevent pre-cancerous growths from changing into cancer.

 People who have had these cancers are at risk for getting a second tumor in the head and neck area, as well as having the first cancer come back.
 Different drugs are being studied to see if they can help lower this risk.
 So far the results have not been successful.

-Promising new forms of treatment are likely to be effective and less burdensome in the coming years.
+Promising new forms of treatment are being studied.
+They are likely to be effective and make being treated for these cancers less burdensome in the coming years.

 Studies are also going on to find new ways to give drugs (such as direct injection into the blood vessels feeding the tumor) and new ways to combine drugs.
 Drugs that have been used to treat other types of cancer are being tested, too.
 Clinical trials are looking for the best ways to combine drugs with radiation treatment.